 Does the Tamron 150-600mm lens make sense for you?
 That's the question this article will help you answer.
 The quick answer is yes, if you want an affordable way to get yourself a good, versatile wildlife or sports lens.
-If you need a fast premium telephoto zoom lens, the quick answer is no.
+If you need a super fast, premium telephoto zoom lens, the quick answer is no.

 I "upgraded" to the Tamron 150-600 after selling my Canon 400mm f/5.6 L lens.
 That might surprise you, particularly if you know that I am a Canon geek, but I wanted the extra reach and versatility that this lens has over a 400mm prime.